laurilaatu/HGQ2/README.md

 ```

 You will need to use `hls4ml` from this [fork](https://github.com/calad0i/hls4ml/tree/da4ml-v2) to generate the HLS projects.
 Minifloat quantization is not supported by the backend yet.

+## Usage

+Please refer to the [documentation](https://calad0i.github.io/HGQ2/) for more details on how to use the library.